xIRoXaSx/WrapNGo/README.md

 ```

 Down below, you can find the default config which will be generated after starting the executable the first time.
+If you feel more comfortable using YAML instead, you can start the program again (without any arguments) and select
+`Create main yaml config (config.yaml)` in the interactive menu.
-Afterwards you can find the configuration inside your local config folder:
+Afterwards you can open either of the configurations inside your local config folder:

 | Operating System | Path of the configuration                                      | Shorthand                                         |
 |------------------|----------------------------------------------------------------|---------------------------------------------------|